ferlopezm94/nextjs-api-starter-2020/README.md

 To automate the release of new versions we're using GitHub Actions to run the following workflows:

 - **Continuous integration:** Run on each pull request open to either `master` or `dev` branches.
 It will run eslint, the automated tests and build the project.
 If there's an error it will fail, ensuring a new change doesn't break the current codebase.
+(You need to setup some secrets to run this workflow)
 - **Verify pull request base branch:** Run when a pull request to the `master` branch is open.
 It will verify the base branch is `dev` and will fail if not the case.
 - **Set release version:** Run when changes are pushed to `master`.
 It will run `semantic-release` and sync the `master` branch with `dev`.
 To enable this workflow in your repository add the `GH_TOKEN` based on a personal access token with repo scope.